katyrawdon/ASpaceScripts/index.md

 # ArchivesSpace Scripts

 This documentation will tell you how and when to use the scripts in this GitHub repository.
-If you have questions, email [Katy](krawdon@temple.edu).
+If you have questions, contact [Katy](https://github.com/katyrawdon).

 ### Where did these scripts come from?